-Vietnam’s exports industry has grown exponentially in recent years and 2019 continues to be part of that rise.
+Vietnam’s export industry has grown exponentially in recent years and 2019 continues to be part of that rise.
 The country is slowly surpassing countries such as Brazil and China in shipping products overseas, with food being the most popular export.
 Did you know that some of the very foods you consume daily, such as coffee or rice, came from Vietnam?

 These are four Vietnamese food exports that have shown significant growth in the past few years and that have a bright outlook going into the future.